Harvard-Forest-Ecosystems/stem_flux_processing/README.md

   - Met data from the Fisher met station through 9/1/24 (NOTE: will need to redownload this file once later dates are up to run the September 4/5 data.
 - output
   - Contains the output files from the Summer 2024, Summer 2023, and field_data_monthly processing scripts.
+- monthly_tree_general_info.csv
+    - contains tree constants (species, dbh).
+Ignore volume column (these are the old volume values)
+ - tree_volumes.csv
+    - Contains calculated tree collar volumes.
+Volumes were calculated based on the average depth from 4 measured points on each collar.

+## What do these scripts do
+- Summer2023
+    - summer23_clean_stemflux_processing.R
+        - Processes the Summer 2023 data.
+Requires Summer 2023 dataframe, fisher met data, tree volumes, and lgr data (from data2 folder).
+    - functions
+        - contains 2 functions, one to process raw LGR data into one dataframe and one to calculate the fluxes.
+These are pulled in by the stem flux processing script

+- Summer 2024
+    - Same as Summer 2023, except processes the the Summer 2024 csv

+- fielddatamonthly
+    - Same as Summer 2023, except processes the monthly data from fall 2023 to fall 2024 (need fielddatemonthly csv)

+- Yale
+    - Same as Summer 2023, except processes the YMF data

+- fall2024_onwards
+    - Processing script updated to pull in files from a folder and stitch them together (our new file scheme).
+    - This hasn't been tested on our updated file scheme yet, so it may need some tinkering but I've used this method before with no/few issues.

+- combine_datasets_add_species.R
+    - Takes dataframes from the 'output' folder (these are the processed stem flux csvs), stitches them together, and adds general info (species, dbh, plot).
+Outputs final combined dataset.